Why A Blogger May Slow Down Writing Blog Articles

 - You don’t have the time to devote to writing quality content.
 Writing great posts can take a couple of hours to days.
 There is the process of finding good images as well as writing.
 And let’s not forget a little formatting too.

-- You want to spend more time promoting your last blog post.
+- However, You may want to spend more time promoting your last blog post.
 Promoting your blog articles take time.
 I try to make each post different for the different social channels.
-I still use the Buffer to help me with this.
-I also use Triberr to share others posts.
+I also use Triberr to share others’ posts.
 Promoting is 80/20 and only 20% should be used posting your own stuff.
-I can’t imagine doing all that without the Buffer or Triberr.
+I can’t imagine doing all that without Agorapulse or Triberr.

 - You want to spend more time interacting via commenting on other blog articles.
 It’s hard to spend time commenting (quality comments) on other blogs if you are always generating your own content.
 When others come back to comment on yours it will give you more social proof.
 It won’t be an empty community.

-- You need to do more research for your next blog post.
+- Or, you need to do more research for your next blog post.
 Some posts take more time to research than others.
 You want to know as much as you possibly can on a topic before you post on it.

-- You may need to take a break like Harleena did several months ago.
+- You may need to take a break as Harleena did several months ago.
 She came back all refreshed and charged up to blog away again.
 Blogging daily or several times weekly with no break can burn you out.
-I’ve seen many bloggers come and go over the past 4 years.
-Every now and then a broken link appears and you know, another blogger has quit.
+I’ve seen many bloggers come and go over the past 10 years.
+Every now and then a broken link appears and you know, another blogger has sadly quit.